 This was intriguing but not entirely convincing.
 I would keep it in mind the next few week just in case.

-While Ron Matus was primarily interviewing for sales agents, he did also have some openings for magazine agents.
+While Ron Matus was primarily interviewing for agents for a soap crew, he did also have some openings for magazine agents.
 This job would be very similar – except that magazines would be all in town, going to doctors’ offices and such, to sell subscriptions for placements in waiting rooms.

 Did I have a car of my own?
 You could do the job with or without one.
 It was a little better with your own.
 You could drive from town to town as well as from farm to farm during your workday.
 But if not, you could still ride with another agent to each town, and work in towns selling house to house on foot.
 Without a car, commission would be a little lower, since you wouldn’t be paying your own gas and auto expenses.

 I didn’t have my own car, and I did have to be in class for the next several weeks.
 I really couldn’t just start tomorrow.
 So Ronnie Matus gave me his business card and encouraged me to call him the last week of classes to arrange joining up with the crew.
 By that time they would likely be in Cedar Rapids, and I could take a bus out from Grinnell.

 I took the card and expressed interest in this new opportunity.
 Since I was driving a borrowed car, Mr. Matus urged me to wash it with the wonderful sample of Wash and Wax he had given me and see how delighted the owner would be when I returned the car.
 It was going to be beautiful.

 When I got home, I didn’t wash the car or anything else.
 I thought about it, but I didn’t know how I would mix the Wash and Wax up when I didn’t own a bucket.
 I probably did not have a suitable rag either.